Returning to our Roots

 Members with accepted proposals will be given the opportunity to partner with a Presentation Mentor, a NACADA Region 1 member who has successfully presented in the past.
 Mentors will be available to discuss the content/form of your presentation, and will offer support and feedback to ensure the strongest possible session.
 More information will be available in mid-December.

-We look forward to reviewing your conference proposals and seeing you in Springfield in March!
+We look forward to reviewing your conference proposals and seeing you in Burlington in March!

 Please direct any questions about the proposal process to our Program Co-Chairs: